 Areas of Specialization

-The langauges, literatures and cultural history of Medieval Iberia from the 13th century through the 15th., medieval book culture and the archeology of the manuscript book, manuscript illuminations, pilgrimage studies, and linguistics.
+The languages, literatures and cultural history of Medieval Iberia from the 6th century through the 15th, Pilgrimage Studies, medieval book culture and the archeology of the manuscript book, manuscript illuminations, and linguistics.

 George D. Greenia will retire in 2016 after 34 years at the College of William & Mary.
 He has published widely on the Spanish Middle Ages, its literature, language, art and social history.
 For fourteen years he was Editor (now Editor at Large) of the journal La corónica, devoted to medieval Iberia.
 He is Co-Editor of a two volume encyclopedia on Castilian Writers, 1200-1500.
 In 2007 Greenia was named Editor of the Year by the Council of Editors of Learned Journals.
 In the field of Spanish language teaching, Greenia is the author of the textbook Generaciones.
 Composición y conversación en español.

 His courses include Pilgrimage in Spain; Love & Prostitution in Medieval Spain; Spanish Language, Epic & Nationalism; Medieval Pilgrimage; Hispanic Folktales; The Medieval Book; and a summer Apprenticeship in Archival Skills for Medieval and Renaissance Studies taught at St. John’s University in Minnesota.
 Since summer 2005 he has guided William & Mary undergraduates in retracing the legendary routes of the Camino de Santiago across northern Iberia.

 Greenia served for ten years as Director of William & Mary’s Program in Medieval and Renaissance Studies.
 In 2011 he founded the William & Mary Institute for Pilgrimage Studies and in 2015 the Institute created faculty research fellowships named in his honor.